lichenma/LeetCode-CheatSheet/README.md

 pointers.
 The first pointer advances the list by n+1 steps from the beginning, while the second pointer starts from the beginning of the list.
 Now, both pointers are separated by exactly n nodes.
 We maintain this constant gap by advancing both pointers together until the first pointer arrives past the last node.
-The second pointe rwill be pointing at the nth node counting from the last.
+The second pointer will be pointing at the nth node counting from the last.
 We relink the next pointer of the node referenced by the second pointer to point to the node's next next node.